SWE 3710: Software Development Laboratory I

 Study Abroad

 Students occasionally wonder if they can participate in SWE 3710 while studying abroad.
-While it may be appropriate for SWE 3720, it is not appropriate for SWE 3710 because this is the first experience with long-term, open-ended projects, and the difficulties of communicating while overseas make it challenging to fully participate as a team member.
+While it may be appropriate for SWE 3720, it is not appropriate for SWE 3710 because this is the first experience with long-term, open-ended projects.
+The difficulties of communicating while overseas make it challenging to fully participate as a team member.

 Integrity